 3. Advanced Treatment (If Necrosis Develops)

-If the pulp dies during follow-up (radiolucency, fistula, pain, etc.), root canal treatment is performed ONLY on the upper (coronal) fragment up to the fracture line.
+If the pulp dies during follow-up (radiolucency, fistula, pain, etc.), root canal treatment is ONLY performed on the upper (coronal) fragment up to the fracture line.

 1. Clinical and Radiographic Picture